Blocking the star node

 Stellate node blockade: an innovative approach to the treatment of PTSD and depression

-Stellate Ganglion Block (SGB) is an innovative medical procedure that is gaining popularity in the treatment of psychiatric disorders, including post-traumatic stress disorder (PTSD) and depression .
-It is used to reduce the activity of the sympathetic nervous system , which is responsible for stress response, anxiety, and mood regulation.
+The Stellate Ganglion Block (SGB) is an innovative medical procedure that is gaining popularity in the treatment of mental disorders, including post-traumatic stress disorder (PTSD ) and depression.
+It is used to reduce the activity of the sympathetic nervous system, which is responsible for stress response, anxiety, and mood regulation.

 What is the stellate ganglion?

-The stellate ganglion is a cluster of sympathetic nerve fibers located in the front of the neck near the first ribs, just below the collarbones.
-There are two such ganglia in humans, one on each side of the neck.
+The stellate ganglion is a cluster of sympathetic nerve fibers located in the front of the neck near the first ribs, directly under the collarbones.
+There are two such ganglia in humans - one on each side of the neck.

-This ganglion transmits most sympathetic nerve signals to the:
+This ganglion transmits most of the sympathetic nerve signals to the:

 • neck,